zamazan4ik/awesome-pgo/article/article.md

 2. Show, why PGO is a worth thing to discuss with performance numbers for the most famous projects like PostgreSQL, Clang, MongoDB
 3. PGO's current ecosystem state from multiple perspectives: languages, compilers, problems, etc.
 4. What it can be in the future?

+TODO: article meme ideas

+* meme about Nier androids and "Are they PGO optimized?"
+* meme about DMC Vergil and "Show me your PGO motivation"
+* meme about AI in compilers and AYAYYAAYAYAYAY meme 10h
+* meme about Rick and Morty "Go here and there  - 10 minutes" about PGO journey
+* think about Rika Makiba meme and PGO?
+What would be a better idea here?